tensorpudding/cosc3380-group4-themepark/README.md

 sqlcmd -S localhost -i fix-login.sql
 ```

-## Additional Configuration for local install
+# Configuration for local install

 Besides the code included in the repository, there were further configuration required for the application for its current deployment at [https://cosc3380group4.moorman.xyz](https://cosc3380group4.moorman.xyz)